Attention is Explainable Because it is a Kernel

 Attention as a kernel smoother

-The starting point is the definition every reader knows.
+Now hold that picture and write down the definition every reader knows.
 Given a token sequence with queries QQ, keys KK, and values VV obtained by learned linear projections, scaled dot-product attention returns:

 softmax ⁣(QKd)V,\mathrm{softmax}\!\left(\frac{Q K^\top}{\sqrt d}\right) V,